duncanmacintyre/DIY-sensors/saving-sensor-data/README.md

 Pandas includes [a very useful function](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) for opening delimitated text files (like our output file).

 An added bonus is that, in my experience, Pandas does a much better job than Excel at automatically parsing times.
 If you're using Pandas, I recommend changing the time stamp format to have a hyphen instead of a space between the date and time so as to present these as one field.
+(Excel is not sophisticated enough to recognize that times and dates go together.)

 ## Further reading